David Johnston (governor general): Continued viceregal service

 Johnston accepted an invitation, offered in March 2015, to stay in the viceregal office until September 2017.
 This was considered desirable in order to ensure that an experienced viceroy was in-place should the 2015 Canadian federal election result in a minority government or otherwise be inconclusive.
 By the end of his tenure, Johnston became the longest-serving governor general since Georges Vanier.
 It was also thought worthwhile for Johnston to remain in office for the Canada 150 celebrations.

+As part of his viceregal duties, Johnston undertook two state visits to China, where he met with General Secretary of the Chinese Communist Party Xi Jinping.
+The first, in October 2013, came shortly after Xi had become the CCP General Secretary as well as the paramount leader, and overlapped with visits by cabinet ministers, and was aimed at smoothing relations and promoting the government's economic agenda.
+During the trip, Johnston also met with several Chinese officials, including Premier Li Keqiang, to discuss ways to deepen educational and cultural ties between Canada and China.

-In July 2017, Johnston met with Xi Jinping in Beijing as part of a state visit at Trudeau's request.
-This was Johnston's second state visit as governor general to meet with Xi, the first being in October, 2013, at Harper's request.
-Johnston stated to CTV News after the 2017 visit that he had discussed the matter of Liu Xiaobo and human rights with Xi.
+The second, in July 2017, was part of a goodwill mission ahead of exploratory trade talks.
+His second trip received criticism from journalists, as it happened while Chinese dissident Liu Xiaobo died in custody.
+Johnston stated to CTV News after the 2017 visit that he had discussed the matter of Liu and human rights with Xi.

 As governor general, Johnston hosted over 600 events at either Rideau Hall or La Citadelle and, as commander-in-chief, attended 330 military events.
 Within Canada, Johnston visited more than 130 communities and, as part of the country's international relations, he led more than 50 international visits, making him the most travelled governor general in Canadian history.
 Conversely, he hosted approximately five dozen foreign dignitaries on state and working visits to Canada.
 The Governor General delivered over 1,400 speeches and awarded tens of thousands of honours, medals, and special commemorations and welcomed 1.5 million Canadians to Rideau Hall and the Citadel.